African Music Culture

 Is Israel Mbonyi Kenyan?

-The 31-year-old ‘Nita Amini’ singer had a bigger dream in his life of pushing himself to the best he would.
-He loved books and medicine fascinated him a lot.
+The 31-year-old ‘Nita Amini’ singer had a bigger dream in his life of pushing himself to the best he could.
+He loved books, and medicine fascinated him a lot.
 While still singing in his church choir, he settled on pursuing pharmacy in India.
-He returned home and focused on music but still continued with his scholarly endeavours.
+He returned home and focused on music, but continued with his scholarly endeavours.

 When Did He Start Singing?